luciodaou/raycast-where-is-my-cursor/README.md

 ## 🕵️ How It Works

 For the curious minds, this extension uses a small, pre-compiled Swift application located in the extension's assets.
 This app is responsible for creating the visual effects on the screen.
 The source code for this helper app is available in the `assets/LocateCursor.swift` file if you'd like to peek under the hood.
+The helper app is also available as a standalone project at [github.com/luciodaou/LocateCursor](https://github.com/luciodaou/LocateCursor).

 ## 🔒 Privacy